Mohit26Bali/Mohit26Bali/README.md

 - Hi, I’m Mohit.
 I'm from Faridabad, Haryana.
 - I’m currently doing Engineering in Lovely Professional  University, Phagwara, Punjab in B.Tech CSE (2022-2026).
+- I'm decent at Web Developing related stuffs like HTML, CSS and JavaScript.
-- I like listening to music and also like reading things related to Politics, Culture & History.
+- Other than the above mentioned, I like listening to music and also like reading things related to Politics, Culture & History.
 - Camera-Shy & Taciturn Person.

-  You can reach me
+- You can reach me on

 - LinkedIn
   https://www.linkedin.com/in/mohit-bali-a5a67924a